jupyterlite/jupyterlite/docs/configuring.md

 different kinds of extensions, including themes, MIME renderers, Widgets, and an shared document provider for [RTC](./rtc/index.md).

-It disables autodetection of [environment extensions](#environment-extensions), as the outer environment includes a number of features that don't work
+The demo disables autodetection of environment extensions with `ignore_sys_prefix`, as the outer development environment includes a number of extensions with features that don't work.

 ## The Hard Way